WPP plc: History

+In December 2024, WPP sold its stake in FGS Global to Kohlberg Kravis Roberts for $767 million.

+On 9 June 2025, the company announced Mark Read would step down as chief executive at the end of 2025 once his replacement has been appointed.
+On 10 July, WPP announced the appointment of Cindy Rose as its new chief executive, who assumed the role on 1 September 2025.

 Operations

 WPP is a large holding company involved in communications, advertising, public relations, and other businesses.
 It is considered the world's biggest advertising agency group.
 WPP focuses on communications, experience, commerce, and technology.
 Headquartered in London, England, WPP has approximately 130,000 employees throughout its portfolio of businesses across more than 100 countries, as of 2018.

 WPP's notable advertising agency company holdings include Grey, Ogilvy, VMLY&R, and Wunderman Thompson.
 The XM Gravity Indonesia subsidiary company was founded in 2008.

 WPP's digital company holdings include AKQA.
 WPP's public relations and public affairs company holdings include Hill+Knowlton Strategies, BCW (Burson Cohn & Wolfe), and Ogilvy.
 WPP's media investment management company holdings include GroupM, Mindshare, Wavemaker and Essence.
 WPP's research insight and consulting companies include Kantar.
 Hogarth Worldwide is a WPP-owned production company.

 WPP's shopper marketing promotions company is PEP, LLC (formerly Promotion Execution Partners).
 WPP-owned brand consultancies include Superunion (a combination of Brand Union, Lambie-Nairn, and three other brand consulting businesses) and Landor.